 Getting the work done

-A contractor will be able to advise you about the most suitable solution for your home.
+The EPA recommends that remediation work is carried out by an EPA registered contractor who will be able to advise you about the most suitable solution for the home.

 Discuss the following issues with the contractor: